LujunWeng/vscterm/README.md

 # VSC Terminal
-Hacking [VS Code](https://github.com/Microsoft/vscode) to make the integrated terminal work as an standalone app.
+Hacking [VS Code](https://github.com/Microsoft/vscode) (based on v1.23.2) to make the integrated terminal work as an standalone app.

 ## Usage
 Similar to the original integrated terminal. `Quick Open` is kept and some commands can be access through it.